The Japanese House: 2012–2015: Early career, Pools to Bathe In and Clean

-In 2012 Bain's friend introduced her to singer Matty Healy of the 1975, who Bain's friend was dating.
-Bain began working closely with the 1975, and signed to their label Dirty Hit.
+In 2012 Bain's friend introduced her to singer Matty Healy of the 1975, who Bain's friend was dating at the time.
+Bain began working closely with The 1975, and signed to their label Dirty Hit.

 Bain settled on the stage name The Japanese House because she did not feel ready to reveal her name or gender.
 As a result, very little was known about The Japanese House when her debut single "Still" was premiered on BBC Radio 1 with Zane Lowe on 2 March 2015.

 Bain's androgynous voice and avoidance of press photography fuelled speculation about her gender and identity.
 After the release of "Still", there was widespread speculation that the singer behind The Japanese House was a man, and some fans even speculated that it was a side project of Healy's.
-Bain went on her first tour as an opening act for The 1975 in 2015.
+Bain went on her first tour as an opening act for the 1975 in 2015.
 Bain subsequently released three more singles.
 "Pools to Bathe In" was released on 25 March 2015, "Teeth" on 8 April 2015, and "Sister" on 21 April 2015.
 Bain's first EP Pools to Bathe In, a compilation of her four previous singles, was released on 27 April 2015 to favourable reviews.

 The titular single from the EP Clean was released on 7 September 2015 and premiered on BBC Radio 1 that same day.
 The EP's second single, "Cool Blue" was released 15 September, followed by "Letter by the Water" on 27 October 2015.
 The final single, "Sugar Pill" was released on 3 November 2015.
 Clean was released on 6 November 2015, and received positive reviews from critics.